The Clear Edge

 5. Industry Trend → What It Means → Action Step

-Created a library of 50 sample posts (10 per framework).
-Clients could see examples, adapt to their voice.
+• Created a library of 50 sample posts (10 per framework) so clients could see examples and adapt them to their own voice.

-Created a 20-question onboarding doc covering common Q&A. Sent before the first call.
-Reduced call time by 30%.
+• Created a 20-question onboarding doc covering common Q&A, sent before the first call, which reduced call time by 30%.

 Result: